-Once we have extracted various potential values for a specific data element, we propose to rank the possibilities in order to obtain a single likeliest value.
+Once we have extracted various potential values for a specific data element, we propose to rank the possibilities in order to obtain a single likeliest value from each record.
 Here we have considered the 008 date to be more reliable than the 500 note and when there are multiple dates in 500, we have chosen the earliest one.
 Both of these rules can lead to incorrect conclusions, but they work more often than not.

-We then propose to cluster records describing the same work/movie based on data describing movies.
+We then propose to cluster records describing the same work/movie based on matching data.
 Title, director and original year are examples of good candidate data elements for clustering.

-An alternative approach would be to take these identifying elements and match them against an external service such as Freebase.
+An alternative approach would be to take these core data elements and match them against an external service such as Freebase.
 We could then cluster on the IDs provided by the external service.
-This might be more effective if done with all the possible variations of extracted data elements prior to picking a best value as was done in the previous step.
+This might be more effective if done with all the possible variations of extracted data elements prior to picking a best value as was done above.
 A drawback of this approach would be the incomplete overlap between works/movies held by libraries and those described by an external service.

-Work ID Title Director Year 1 AFI's 100 years, 100 movies Smith, Gary 1998 2 A night at the opera Wood, Sam, \$d 1883-1949 1935
+Create provisional work records Work Title Director Year ID 1 AFI's 100 Smith, Gary 1998 years, 100 movies 2 A night at the Wood, Sam, 1935 opera \$d 1883-1949